spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 <br />

-- Kubernetes nodes can be distributed across multiple-compute clusters which serve as distinct fault domains.
+- Kubernetes nodes can be distributed across multiple-compute clusters, which serve as distinct fault domains.

 - Support for static IP as well as DHCP.
 If your are using DHCP, Dynamic DNS is required.